-- 2.4.6.1 The responsibility and methods outlining how ingredients, packaging, or products are reworked shall be documented and implemented.
+- 2.4.6.1 The responsibility and methods outlining how aquacultural products are reworked shall be documented and implemented.
 The methods applied shall ensure: - i.
-Reworking operations are overseen by qualified personnel; - ii.
-Reworked product is clearly identified and traceable; - iii.
-Reworked product is processed in accordance with the site's food safety plan; - iv.
-Each batch of reworked product is inspected or analyzed as required before release; - v.
-Inspections and analyses conform to the requirements outlined in element 2.4.4.1; - vi.
-Release of reworked product conforms to element 2.4.7; and - vii.
-Reworked product does not affect the safety or integrity of the finished product. - Records of all reworking operations shall be maintained.
+Reworking operations are supervised by qualified personnel; - ii.
+Reworked aquacultural product is clearly identified and traceable; - iii.
+Each batch/lot of reworked aquacultural product is inspected or analyzed as required before release; - iv.
+Inspections and analyses conform to the requirements outlined in element 2.4.4.1; and - v.
+Records of all reworking operations are maintained.